Management, Business and Economics

 Durham University Business School comprises four departments: Economics, Finance, Management & Marketing, and Accounting.
 Areas of expertise include Quantitative Research in Economics & Finance; Banking, Risk & Intermediation; International Business; Leadership; Organisational Dynamics; and Ecological Studies.

-Newcastle University Business School has academic units in Economics, Accounting, Finance and Management.
+Newcastle University Business School has academic units in Economics; Accounting and Financial and Management; Entrepreneurship and Innovation; Finance; Information Systems and Operations; Leadership, Work and Organisation; and Marketing.
 Areas of expertise include Business, Accounting & Managerial History; Labour and Work; Strategy and Organisation; Marketing; Operations, Data and Information Systems; Innovation and Enterprise; Quantitative and Behavioural Finance; Applied, Behavioural and Theoretical Economics.

-Queen’s University Belfast Management School is an interdisciplinary school with four subject areas: Management, Economics, Accounting, and Finance.
+Queen’s University Belfast’s Queen’s Business School is an interdisciplinary school with six core academic departments: Accounting; Economics; Finance; International Business, Entrepeneurship, and Marketing; Information Technology, Analytics, and Operations; and Organisation, Work, and Leadership.
 Areas of expertise include Not-for-Profit and Public-Sector Research; Industrial Relations; Innovation and Entrepreneurship; Marketing Analytics; Networks and Institutions; and Applied Economics and Econometrics.

-Ulster University Business School has five departments: Accounting, Finance and Economics; Hospitality and Tourism Management; Global Business and Enterprise; Management, Leadership and Marketing; and the Business Institute.
+Ulster University Business School has four departments: Accounting, Finance and Economics; Hospitality, Tourism and Events Management; Global Business and Enterprise; and Management, Leadership and Marketing.
 Areas of expertise include Supply Chain Management; Business Improvement; Innovation and Entrepreneurship; International Business; Accounting/Finance Governance; and Investor Sentiment.